molgenis/molgenis-tools-commander/README.md

 pip install molgenis-commander
 ```

-If you have also have Python 2.x installed on your machine (common for machines running MacOs), make sure to install the commander with the Python 3 version of `pip`:
+If you also have Python 2.x installed on your machine (common for machines running MacOs), make sure to install the commander with the Python 3 version of `pip`:

 ```
 pip3 install molgenis-commander